moseskiran006/Movie-Recommendation/README.md

 # Movie-Recommendation🎥

-## Welcome to my GitHub repository on Using Predictive Analytics model for Movie Recommendatio.
+## Welcome to my GitHub repository on Using Predictive Analytics model for Movie Recommendation.

 ### Objective: